Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Experimental Setup

 To show the robustness of question decomposition prompting, we consider two ways of choosing in-context examples: \textbf{random selection} and \textbf{difficulty-based selection}.
 In our main results, we use random selection for its simplicity and ease of replication.
 Additionally, in Section~\ref{sec:choice_of_examplars}, we compare results obtained using random selection with those obtained using difficulty-based selection.

-For \textbf{random selection}, we uniformly sample in-context demonstrations from the Spider training set at random.
-For \textbf{difficulty-based selection}, we first group the Spider training examples into four pre-defined difficulty levels by \citet{yu-etal-2018-spider}, including easy, medium, hard, and extra-hard.
+For \textbf{random selection}, we uniformly sample in-context examples from the Spider training set at random.
+For \textbf{difficulty-based selection}, we first group the Spider training examples into four difficulty levels, pre-defined by \citet{yu-etal-2018-spider}, including easy, medium, hard, and extra-hard.
 Then, we devise three methods to randomly select in-context examples based on their difficulties: (G1) sampling an equal number of examples at each difficulty level, (G2) sampling the same number of examples from the hard level and the extra-hard level respectively, and (G3) sample all examples from the extra-hard level.
-For example, for 8-shot learning, we have two examples at each difficulty level for G1, four examples respectively from the hard level and the extra-hard level for G2, eight examples from the extra-hard level for G3.